PizzaDAO/mealticket-pizzafaucet/technical_spec.md

-# Pizza Faucet: Pizza Faucet Reimbursement System
+# Pizza Faucet Reimbursement System MVP

 ## Overview
 Pizza Faucet is a dapp designed to facilitate the reimbursement of pizza purchases.
 The site will display posts from the Pizza Faucet Farcaster channel, allowing users to view and reimburse pizza purchases with USDC.